iitmcvg/documentation/ubuntu-setup/README.md

 # Ubuntu-Setup-Scripts
-A Everyone who has tried to mess around with their Ubuntu distro knows the pain of having to reinstall Ubuntu and set it up to their liking again
+Everyone who has tried to mess around with their Ubuntu distro knows the pain of having to reinstall Ubuntu and set it up to their liking again

 These are the scripts that I use to set my Ubuntu up as quick as possible.
 Feel free to fork it and create your own version, and any contributions are more than welcome :)